 After this first marathon I went back to running shorter distances, mostly because I didn’t have much support from family and none of my friends at that time, were runners.
 At least not marathon runners.
 The running community has grown world wide so I am no longer considered weird, sick, or obsessed.
 Some still call me crazy, but I still love to run!

-So many years later my friend from Winthrop, Mn asked “Would you like to run WhistleStop with me and my friend?”
-She new I loved to run, and also knew I was racing other distances, so she encouraged me to run this marathon.
+Years after that first marathon, a friend from Winthrop, Mn asked “Would you like to run WhistleStop with me and my friend?”
+She new I loved to run, and also knew I was racing other distances, and encouraged me to run this marathon.
 This is about the same time I found Shaklee, started eating better, and supplementing.
 What a difference it’s made.

-This began my marathon journey all over again, only this time I kept running marathons using Hal Higdon’s Novice Training Program to start with.
+This began my marathon journey all over again, only this time I kept running marathons using Hal Higdon’s Novice Training Program.
 I continued to follow his programs all the way to the Advanced 1 Program.
 I encourage you to follow him on FB since he posts great tips, information, and stories daily.
 He’s one of the greatest.

 I’ve had some incredible marathons, but I’ll always remember that First BQ up in Ashland, WI in 2005.
-This wasn’t easy, trust me especially coming back from Hyponatremia at age 40.
+Trust me, not easy, especially coming back from Hyponatremia at age 40.
 I’ll spare you the details, but being in a coma for a few days was a bit scary for me, my family, co-workers, and friends.

-2006 was my first trip to Boston with my brother and he was amazing.
+My brother accompanied me to Boston in 2006 and he was amazing.
 He navigated us through the subway system, made sure I got on the right bus, and even gave me a shout out at mile 18 where he gave me a big hug.
 Later he found me at the finish line, at letter “S”, where we agreed to meet up.

 I continued to qualify for Boston several times after but never made the trip back for several reasons; one being I had no travel companion and its a lot of money to ask a friend, and or family member, to join me on “my” venture.
 To be honest, it wasn’t a priority at that time.
 It was enough to qualify.